cmyers/e2ee-msg-processor-js/README.md

     const bobLocalStorage = new LocalStorage('./local_storage/bobStore');
     const bobOmemoManager = new OmemoManager('bob', bobLocalStorage);
-    const bobsBundle = bobOmemoManager.generateBundle();
+    //bundle and device id need to be published via XMPP pubsub, or an equivalent service so that they are available for Alice and other clients devices wishing to communicate with Bob const bobsBundle = bobOmemoManager.generateBundle();

     aliceOmemoManager.processDevices('bob', [bobsBundle]);
-    const aliceToBobMessage = await aliceOmemoManager.encryptMessage('bob', 'To Bob from Alice');
+    //This message object can be mapped to an XMPP send query or just sent as JSON over TLS or some other secure channel. const aliceToBobMessage = await aliceOmemoManager.encryptMessage('bob', 'To Bob from Alice');

-    const aliceDecrypted = await bobOmemoManager.decryptMessage(aliceToBobMessage);
+    //Bob will then receive the message and process it const aliceDecrypted = await bobOmemoManager.decryptMessage(aliceToBobMessage);
     console.log(aliceDecrypted);

-    const bobToAliceMessage = await bobOmemoManager.encryptMessage('alice', 'To Alice from Bob');
+    //Bob can then reply without the need for a key bundle from Alice const bobToAliceMessage = await bobOmemoManager.encryptMessage('alice', 'To Alice from Bob');
     const bobDecrypted = await aliceOmemoManager.decryptMessage(bobToAliceMessage);
     console.log(bobDecrypted);